Gofnax/Glem_Language/README.md

 using Python.
 As a result, we faced quite a few challenges with building this project.
 * Unfamiliar syntax and conventions: being inexperienced with a language poses many challenges in its own.
-You have to learn the syntax anew for features you're familiar with from other languages, and the languages nuances may differ (such as memory managemen, data types implementation, object methods, etc.).
+You have to learn the syntax anew for features you're familiar with from other languages, and the languages nuances may differ (such as memory management, data types implementation, object methods, etc.).
 * No prior knowledge of the interpreter's way of work: we had to create an interpreter for a language without being taught the details of how the interpreter works, what parts it's composed of, or how